Kouign-amann: Recipe

 The strict original Douarnenez recipe requires a ratio of 40 percent bread dough, 30 percent butter, and 30 percent sugar.
-Traditionally, kouign-amann is baked as a large cake and served in slices, although recently, especially in North America, individual cupcake-sized pastries (kouignettes) have become more popular.
+Traditionally, kouign-amann is baked as a large cake and served in slices, although recently, especially in North America, individual cupcake-sized kouignettes have become more popular.

 Popularity

-Kouign-amann has been a staple pastry at many Japanese bakeries after becoming popular in the late 1990s.
+Kouign-amann has been a staple at many Japanese bakeries after becoming popular in the late 1990s.

 In 2014 episode 7 of series 5 of the BBC's The Great British Bake Off featured kouign-amann.
-In 2015, notable bakeries in New York City, Washington D.C., Boston, Salt Lake City, and San Francisco began to sell the pastry.
+In 2015, notable bakeries in New York City, Washington D.C., Boston, Salt Lake City, and San Francisco began to sell kouign-amann.
 In Denver, several bakeries offer varieties; some shorten the name to "queen".
 The making of kouign-amann also featured in Michael Portillo's Great Continental Rail Journeys on BBC TV (series 8, episode 17, 31 March 2025).

-As of 2024, kouign-amann had also gained popularity in countries worldwide such as Indonesia thanks to coffeeshop chains that operated in the country such as Maison Kayser and Starbucks.
+As of 2024, kouign-amann had also gained popularity in countries worldwide such as Indonesia thanks to coffeeshop chains that operated in the country such as Éric Kayser.